redhat-developer/odo/docs/proposals/odo-deploy.md

 ## User flow

-This command will allow a user to perform inner-loop and then test the outer-loop, so the application is truly ready for checking into git and for pipelines to take over.
+This command will allow a user to test the transition from inner-loop t outer-loop, so the application is truly ready for pipelines to take over.
 Here's how a typical application development flow might look like:

 User flow:
 1. `odo create <component> <mycomponent>` - This initializes odo component in the current directory.